 The book is profusely illustrated and included photos I had never seen before.
 Many of the technical features of the experimental cars are discussed in detail.

-For people like me who grew up during the days of spectacular auto shows and dream cars, the books offers a memorable retrospective of this unique era in American automotive history.
+For people like me who grew up during the days of spectacular auto shows and dream cars, the book offers a memorable retrospective of this unique era in American automotive history.

 Verdict: Highly Recommended. (posted 1/4/16, permalink)